Whadup/arxiv_library/README.md

 installs the katex module, once Node.js is installed.

 ## Usage
-If the module has been installed with pip, this command can be called from anywhere:
+If the module has been installed with pip, you can import the module like any other python module.
+Also this shell command can be called from anywhere:

 ```bash
 equation-extractor </path/to/tar-archives> </path/to/output_dir>